Eacred/eacrd/fees/README.md

   (expressed in blocks);
 - Attempting to minimize fees while maintaining be above restriction.

-This package was started in order to resolve issue eacred/ecrd#1412 and related.
+This package was started in order to resolve issue eacred/eacrd#1412 and related.
 See that issue for discussion of the selected approach.

-This package was developed for ecrd, a full-node implementation of Decred which is under active development.
-Although it was primarily written for ecrd, this package has intentionally been designed so it can be used as a standalone package for any projects needing the functionality provided.
+This package was developed for eacrd, a full-node implementation of Decred which is under active development.
+Although it was primarily written for eacrd, this package has intentionally been designed so it can be used as a standalone package for any projects needing the functionality provided.

 ## Installation and Updating